-"There was not a huge amount of activities geared just for men so, after hearing Tipp's story, our male residents expressed a keen interest and wanted to start up their own Shed.
+"There was not a huge amount of activities geared just for men so, after hearing Tipp's story, our male and wanted to start up their own Shed.

 "Tipp is a lovely man who took time to explain how to set up a Men's Shed and worked alongside the men on projects, like bird tables, to get them started.
 Tipp regularly checks in with us and supports us with anything we need.